When Jesus saw the crowds, he went up the mountain. He sat down and his disciples gathered around him. Then he spoke and began to teach them:

 Fortunate are the merciful, for they shall find mercy.

 Fortunate are those with pure hearts, for they shall see God.

-Fortunate are those who are persecuted for the cause of righteousness, for theirs is the kingdom of heaven.
+Fortunate are those who are persecuted for the cause of justice, for theirs is the kingdom of heaven.

 Fortunate are you, when people insult you and persecute you and speak all kinds of evil against you because you are my followers.
 Be glad and joyful, for a great reward is kept for you in God.
 For that is how this people persecuted the prophets who lived before you.